ISSN: 1678-9741 - Open Access

 Atrial Fibrillation After Coronary Artery Bypass Grafting and Its Relationship with Hospital Complications in São Paulo State

-Adnaldo da Silveira MaiaI; Dayara Hoffmann MayerII; Renê Augusto Gonçalves e SilvaIII; Andresa Fernandes PéregoI; Pedro Esteban Ulloa AlvaradoI; Oscar Harold Torrico LizarragaI; Mercy Adriana Herrera ArcosI; Matheus da Silveira MaiaIV; Magaly Arrais dos SantosII; Omar Asdrúbal Vilca MejiaV
+Adnaldo da Silveira Maia1; Dayara Hoffmann Mayer2; Renê Augusto Gonçalves e Silva3; Andresa Fernandes Pérego1; Pedro Esteban Ulloa Alvarado1; Oscar Harold Torrico Lizarraga1; Mercy Adriana Herrera Arcos1; Matheus da Silveira Maia4; Magaly Arrais dos Santos2; Omar Asdrúbal Vilca Mejia5

 Introduction: Atrial fibrillation is the main complication in the postoperative period of cardiovascular surgery.
 Its genesis is multifactorial, so its rapid identification to mitigate the associated risks is essential.